NEW BRITAIN - Timothy Stewart has resigned as president of the Greater New Britain Chamber of Commerce.

-Gennaro Bizzarro, the chairman of the GNBCC, accepted his resignation Saturday morning.
+Gennaro Bizzarro, chairman of the GNBCC, accepted Stewart’s resignation Saturday morning.

-Stewart’s resignation comes three days after he made a crude Facebook post calling female Democratic U.S. representatives, who wore white during President Donald Trump’s State of the Union address, “Bitches in heat.”
+The resignation came three days after Stewart made a crude Facebook post calling female Democratic U.S. representatives, who wore white during President Donald Trump’s State of the Union address last week, “Bitches in heat.”

 “For the past three days, we at the Greater New Britain Chamber of Commerce have been rocked by the aftermath of Tim’s social media post,” Bizzarro said in a statement.
 “Within hours of learning of the post on Wednesday morning, I placed Tim on immediate administrative leave and expressed my profound disappointment in his inexcusable language.”